gravityview/book/Lesson 1/index.md

 ## The Structure of a Form

-Now, in order to grasp how Gravity Forms and GravityView work together, it helps to break down a form and understand its structure.
+In order to grasp how Gravity Forms and GravityView work together, it helps to break down a form and understand its structure.

 Put in the simplest terms possible, _a form allows users to submit information to the website._ A typical form has three basic components: